VILAS07/Meeting-Agent/README.md

 | Speed | ~90s on free tier due to OpenRouter queue limits | Zero code changes needed — sub-10s on paid tier |
 | Consistency | Priority ranking can vary slightly between runs | Addressed with deterministic deadline rules in prompt |
 | Language | Optimized for English transcripts | Prompt templates can be translated for other languages |

 ---

-## 💡 Why This Problem Was #1 Priority

-Meeting action items are the most universally lost data in any team — regardless of size, industry, or toolstack.
-Every company has this problem.
-The solution is measurable, immediately useful, and directly demonstrates **Priority Definition Ability**: knowing what matters, extracting it, ranking it, and delivering it in a format that drives execution.

-This is not a tool for documenting meetings.
-It is a tool for eliminating the gap between decision and action.

----